nkh-lab/pyterm/doc/VirtualSerialPorts.md

 Termial#1:
 ```
 ./pyterm.py /dev/pts/13 9600
-Connected to /dev/pts/13 at 9600 baudrate with a read timeout of 0.5 seconds.
+Connected to /dev/pts/13 at 9600 baudrate.
 Use Ctrl+C to exit.
 Hello from Terminal#1
 Hello from Terminal#2
 ^C